 About Rick Settersten

-Richard (Rick) A. Settersten, Jr., PhD, is University Distinguished Professor of Life Course and Human Development and Interim Dean of the College of Health (formerly the College of Public Health and Human Sciences) at Oregon State University.
+Richard (Rick) A. Settersten, Jr., PhD, is University Distinguished Professor of Life Course and Human Development and Interim Dean of the College of Health at Oregon State University.
 He has served as Vice Provost for Faculty Affairs at OSU, Head of the School of Social and Behavioral Health Sciences in OSU’s College of Health, and is the founding Director of the Hallie E. Ford Center for Healthy Children and Families.
 Before moving to OSU, Settersten was Professor of Sociology at Case Western Reserve University.
-He was a member of the decade-long MacArthur Research Network on Transitions to Adulthood and Public Policy, and has served as Chair of the Section on Aging and the Life Course of the American Sociological Association.
+He was a member of the John D. and Catherine T. MacArthur Foundation’s decade-long Research Network on Transitions to Adulthood and Public Policy, and served as Chair of the Section on Aging and the Life Course of the American Sociological Association.

 Besides MacArthur, his research has been supported by divisions of the National Institutes of Health—including projects on the long-term effects of military service on health and well-being in later life (National Institute on Aging), scientific and medical efforts to control human aging (National Institute on Aging), and personalized genomic medicine (National Human Genome Research Institute).

 Settersten has participated in National Academy of Science/Institute on Medicine panel discussions on the health, safety, and well-being of young adults, and the social demography, epidemiology, and sociology of aging.
+He has also participated in working groups on broad access education and on working learners hosted by Stanford University and funded by the Bill & Melinda Gates Foundation and the National Science Foundation.
 He is a Fellow of the Gerontological Society of America, has served on review committees of the National Institutes of Health, and was co-editor of the journal Research in Human Development.

 Settersten’s research has been covered in many media outlets, including the Economist, The Atlantic, New York Times, Los Angeles Times, Washington Post, Wall Street Journal, USA Today, the New Yorker, Christian Science Monitor, NPR, BBC, and U.S. News and World Report.